 pagesare in Next.js and how they relate to static generation and server-side rendering.

-- nextjs.org/docs/routing/introduction: The different types of routes that are supported on the filesystem.
+- nextjs.org/docs/pages/building-your-application/routing: The different types of routes that are supported on the filesystem.

 With moving to multi-page documentation you lose one important benefit of a single documentation page, being able to search using